datacamp-content-public/Introduction-to-R-CHPC-Becker-Library-I2-/chapter1.md

 with the specific column name that you're interested in.
 Run the class() function on each of the columns in study\_data and see what comes out

+`@hint`
+To get all data except the first 8 lines, you need to use tail() function with negatiave numbers.
+To get all data except the last 8 lines, you need to use head() function with negatiave numbers.

 `@sample_code`
 ```{r}
 ### Print the default location that R looks for input files.